bachan/articles/ab_testing_in_tiki_search_1/README.md

 We can see that in both tests the p-value is equally likely to be anywhere between 0 and 1, which means that if our acceptable FPR threshold is 5%, then this test will only mistakenly decline H0 in around 5% of all cases.
 The rest of the cases will show p-value > 5% and thus we will accept H0, because the p-value is bigger than our threshold.

-Let’s see on p-values in A1/B test now:
+Let's see on p-values in A1/B test now:

 ```python
 p_values_t_test = t_test(ctrs_a_1, ctrs_b)